bloc97/Anime4K/README.md

 ![Comparison](results/Comparisons/1_time.png?raw=true)

+## Notice

+We understand that this algorithm is far from perfect, and are working towards a hybrid approach (using Machine Learning) to improve Anime4K.

+The greatest difficulties encountered right now are caused by these issues that other media does not suffer from:

+ - Lack of ground truth (No True 4K Anime)
+ - Few true 1080p anime (Even some anime mastered at 1080p have sprites that were downsampled)
+ - UV channels of anime are subsampled (4:2:0), which means the color channels of 1080p anime are in fact 540p, thus there is a lack of 1080p ground truth for the UV channels.
+ - H.264/H.265 compression artifacts are not trivial and are relatively time-consuming to create.
+ - Due to the workflow of animation studios and their lack of time/budget, resampling artifacts of individual sprites are present in many modern anime.
+ - So on...

+However, we still believe by shrinking the size of VDSR or FSRCNN and using an hybrid approach we can achieve good results.
+Stay tuned for more info!

 ## v1.0 Release Candidate

 Reduced texture loss, aliasing and banding in Anime4K v1.0 RC at the cost of performance.
 It now takes 6ms. +2ms for line detection and +1ms for line targeted FXAA.